 My entire blog is dedicated to sustainability in the interior.
-I want to make sure, during my lifetime I will make as less damage to the climate as possible.
+I want to make sure, during my lifetime I will make as little damage to the climate as possible.
 Saying that I want to call myself an ambassador of sustainability.

 A friend of mine was turning 37.
 I knew about his passion for everything creative, so I decided to make a birthday gift myself, instead of buying him something from Amazon.
 I started browsing ideas on the Internet and found this wonderful and cute DIY fox planter.
 Funnily, my friend’s favourite animal was a fox.
 Coincidence?

 At first, it looked like a simple task.
 A minimal number of materials and easy to make.
 But in the end, it turned out a little more complicated.
 First of all, the shops were closed due to the lockdown in Berlin, and the only option I had was to order online.

 The materials I used for this project:

 That was it.
 Besides, I have purchased a plant right from the flower shop.
 Ironically, even though it was closed, you can still buy it, if you don’t enter the shop, but just tell the shop owner what you want.
 Easy business.

 A little note to myself: acrylic paint is not sustainable, so I was making sure I used as less paint as possible.
-For my next projects, I will be using eco-friendly oil paints.
+For my next project, I will be using eco-friendly oil paints.